 If the UE receives a new 5G-GUTI in the CONFIGURATION UPDATE COMMAND message, the UE shall consider the new 5G-GUTI as valid, the old 5G-GUTI as invalid, stop timer T3519 if running, and delete any stored SUCI; otherwise, the UE shall consider the old 5G-GUTI as valid.
 The UE shall provide the 5G-GUTI to the lower layer of 3GPP access if the CONFIGURATION UPDATE COMMAND message is sent over the non-3GPP access, and the UE is in 5GMM-REGISTERED in both 3GPP access and non-3GPP access in the same PLMN.

 If the UE receives a new TAI list in the CONFIGURATION UPDATE COMMAND message, the UE shall consider the new TAI list as valid and the old TAI list as invalid; otherwise, the UE shall consider the old TAI list as valid.
+If the registration area contains TAIs belonging to different PLMNs, which are equivalent PLMNs, and

+a) the UE already has stored allowed NSSAI for the current registration area, the UE shall store the allowed NSSAI in each of the allowed NSSAIs which are associated with each of the PLMNs in the registration area; and

+b) the UE already has stored rejected NSSAI for the current registration area, the UE shall store the rejected NSSAI in each of the rejected NSSAIs which are associated with each of the PLMNs in the registration area.

 If the UE receives a new truncated 5G-S-TMSI configuration in the CONFIGURATION UPDATE COMMAND message, the UE shall consider the new truncated 5G-S-TMSI configuration as valid and the old truncated 5G-S-TMSI configuration as invalid; otherwise, the UE shall consider the old truncated 5G-S-TMSI configuration as valid.